Ang Duong: Political background

-Siam (modern day Thailand) which since the late eighteenth century royal investiture of General Chakri was governed by a well established dynasty and Vietnam united since 1802 under Emperor Gia Long increasingly fought over control of the fertile Mekong basin, the Cambodian heartland.
+Siam (modern-day Thailand), which since the late eighteenth-century royal investiture of General Chakri was governed by a well established dynasty, and Vietnam, united since 1802 under Emperor Gia Long, increasingly fought over control of the fertile Mekong basin, the Cambodian heartland.
 Siam had after the 1594 conquest of Cambodia's capital Longvek and the permanent annexation of Cambodia's Battambang and Siem Reap provinces introduced a tradition of taking Cambodian royalty hostage and relocate them at the court of Ayutthaya.
 Thus, Siam effectively controlled Cambodian national policies and royal succession.
-After initially conquering all of Cambodia during the Siamese–Vietnamese War of 1831 to 1834, Siam, attempting to conquer Southern Vietnam but was defeated by Vietnamese troops and pushed back.
-Vietnam subsequently gained military control of Cambodia and restored King Ang Chan, who had been dethroned by Siam.
-Only a decade later Khmer discontent with increasing Vietnamese dominance among demands to adopt Vietnamese customs encouraged Siam to intervene and invade again during the Siamese–Vietnamese War of 1841 to 1845.
-Again Vietnam proved to be superior on the battlefield, however Siam was able to negotiate an agreeable peace treaty, by which Cambodia was placed under joint Siamese-Vietnamese suzerainty, a final act of complete disregard for Khmer national and royal authority.
+After Siam's failed attempt to extend its campaign into southern Vietnam during the Siamese–Vietnamese War of 1833–1834, Vietnamese forces drove the Siamese back and reasserted control over Cambodia, restoring King Ang Chan II to the throne in 1834.
+Following Ang Chan's death in 1835, Vietnam increased its direct influence in Cambodia and installed Princess Ang Mey as ruler under Vietnamese supervision.
+In 1841, Cambodian opposition to Vietnamese rule helped prompt a renewed Siamese intervention, beginning the Siamese–Vietnamese War of 1841–1845.
+Although the war ended without a decisive battlefield victory, the 1845 settlement left Cambodia under joint Siamese and Vietnamese suzerainty and paved the way for the recognition of Ang Duong as king.

 Author Justin Corfield wrote in "French Indochina": "[1807] the Vietnamese expanded their lands by establishing a protectorate over Cambodia.
 However king […] Ang Duong was keen on Cambodia becoming independent of [...]
 Thailand [...] and Vietnam [...] and sought help from the British in Singapore.
 When that failed, he enlisted the help of the French."
 British agent John Crawfurd states: "...the King of that ancient Kingdom is ready to throw himself under the protection of any European nation..."